Eilabun: 2000s Christian-Druze conflict

 On 25 April 2008, six people were injured, two of them sustaining serious wounds, in a brawl which broke out between Druze and Christians near Eilabun.
 The sectarian conflict was a part of the long running feud between the communities, which began in 2004 in the city of Shefa-'Amr.
 The April 2008 clash began for an unknown reason as members of the Druze community marched towards the grave site of Jethro, Moses' father-in-law, walking on the main road near the village of Eilabun.
 The marchers fought with the village residents using guns and stones.
 The Druze community elders who were present at the scene managed to restore calm.
 The conflict ended following an official reconciliation between the Druze and Christians in 2009.

 Eilabun in film

 The Sons of Eilaboun (أبناء عيلبون) is a 2007 documentary film by Palestinian artist and film maker Hisham Zreiq, that tells the story of the Eilabun massacre, which was committed by the Israeli army during Operation Hiram in October 1948.

+Voting Patterns

+In the 2022 election, 71 percent of voters in Eilabun voted for the Arab parties, while 23 percent voted for the parties of the center-left coalition led by Yair Lapid and 6 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 56 percent voted for the Hadash–Ta'al list, while 26 percent voted for Balad and 18 percent voted for Ra'am.